-- From the home screen, go to the AcceliTrack drop-down, and select Administrative Tools, then License Manager. - From the License Manager, select the icon. - To create a new License, click and fill out all required fields on the Provider Certificate
+- From the home screen, go to the AcceliTrack drop-down, and select Administrative Tools, then License Manager.

-Details form and click

-Details form and click
+- From the License Manager, select the icon.

-Details form and click
+- To create a new License, click and fill out all required fields on the Provider Certificate Details form and click Save.

 - To upload a license, click

 Upload License

 , select the desired file, and then click

 Save

-- Edit your licenses by clicking the icon.
+- Edit your licenses by clicking the 🧖 icon.

-- Delete your license by clicking the icon.
+- Delete your license by clicking the 🗮 icon.